epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 A list of research questions you would like to address during the project.

-- Question 1: How do film genres evolve over time, and what factors contribute to their popularity in various geographic regions and throughout the year?
+- Question 1: What is the relationship between a film's release timing in a year, its genre, and any recurring patterns?
+If such patterns exist, when have they been observed, and do they vary based on the film's place of release?
+Can these patterns be leveraged to predict the genre of the next season's film releases?
-- Question 2: Can historical patterns of genre popularity be used to predict future trends?
+- Question 2: How does release timing impact a movie's success, particularly its likelihood of winning awards and receiving favorable ratings?
-- Question 3: How does release timing impact a movie's success at the box office and its chances of winning awards?
+- Question 3: In what ways is a movie's popularity affected by its release period, considering factors such as box office revenue and ratings?

 ## Proposed additional datasets:

-**Proposed Additional Datasets:**
+- Awards Dataset: (TODO: include description)

-- Awards Dataset: To represent awards each movie received.
-(Source: To be determined)
+- IMDB Dataset: (TODO: include description)

 ## Methods